Santa Muerte: Votive candles

-Santa Muerte is a multifaceted saint, with various symbolic meanings and her devotees can call upon her a wide range of reasons.
+Santa Muerte is a multifaceted saint, with various symbolic meanings and her devotees can call upon her for a wide range of reasons.
 In herbal shops and markets one can find a plethora of Santa Muerte paraphernalia like the votive candles that have her image on the front and in a color representative of its purpose.
 On the back of the candles are prayers associated with the color's meaning and may sometimes come with additional prayer cards.
 Color symbolism is central to devotion and ritual.
 There are three main colors associated with Santa Muerte: red, white, and black.

 The candles are placed on altars and devotees turn to specific colored candles depending on their circumstance.
 Some keep the full range of colored candles while others focus on one aspect of Santa Muerte's spirit.
 Santa Muerte is called upon for matters of the heart, health, money, wisdom, and justice.
-There is the brown candle of wisdom, the white candle of gratitude and consecration, the black candle for protection and vengeance, the red candle of love and passion, the gold candle for monetary affairs, the green candle for crime and justice, the purple candle for healing.
+There is the brown candle of wisdom, the white candle of gratitude and consecration, the black candle for protection and vengeance, the red candle of love, lust and passion, the gold candle for monetary affairs, the green candle for crime and justice, the purple candle for healing.

-The black votive candle is lit for prayer in order to implore La Flaca's protection and vengeance.
+The black votive candle is lit for prayer in order to invoke La Flaca's protection and vengeance.
 It is associated with "black magic" and witchcraft.
 It is not regularly seen at devotional sites, and is usually kept and lit in the privacy of one's home.
-To avert from calling upon official Catholic saints for illegal purpose, drug traffickers will light Santa Muerte's black candle to ensure protection of shipment of drugs across the border.
+To avert from calling upon official Catholic saints for illegal purposes, some drug traffickers will light Santa Muerte's black candle to ensure protection of shipments of drugs across the border.
 Nevertheless, black candles may also be used for more benign activities such as reversing spells, as well as all forms of protection and removing energetic blockages.